http://WhatisTaxed.com: Data-mining the Tax Code

 Here is honor.

 Experts: Do you even know the fundamentals of codification?
 Why don't you use a computer to search the code?
 Even you must obey it.
-But apparently, you have all been flying by the seat of your pants thus far, judging others, without the knowledge of your own expertise.
+But apparently, you have all been flying by the seat of your pants thus far, judging others, without knowing your own expertise.

 Honor?
-Where?
 You have disrobed yourselves.
-You've kept the law books from juries, the books written specifically for the People.
-So, why can't the People, when they need it most to decide the fate of their fellow citizen, read their own rules and laws in a court of law?
-In spite of what you may believe, it's not your court.
+You've kept the law books from juries, books written specifically for the People.
+So, why can't the People when they need it most to decide the fate of their fellow citizen, read their own rules and laws in a court of law?
+If the law can't be discussed in a court of law, where can it be?

 You've kept Jury Nullification from the Jury.
 Why hide the Right to Nullify?
-The system is owned by the People, it is their Right to Nullify.
-You serve us.
+The system is owned by the People, it is our Right to Nullify.

 "...everyone who does evil hates the light, and doesn't come to the light, lest his works would be exposed.
 But he who does the truth comes to the light, that his works may be revealed..."